ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 #### Regex snippet triggers
 For our purposes, if you aren't familiar with them, regular expressions let you (among many other things) implement conditional pattern matching in snippet triggers.
 You could use a regular expression trigger, for example, to do something like "make `^` expand to a superscript snippet like `^{$1}$0`, but only if the `^` trigger immediately follows an alphanumeric character".

 A formal explanation of regular expressions falls beyond the scope of this work, and I offer the examples below in a "cookbook" style in the hope that you can adapt the ideas to your own use cases.
+Regex tutorials abound on the internet; if you need a place to start, I recommend [Corey Schafer's tutorial](https://www.youtube.com/watch?v=sa-TUpSx1JA).

 1. This class of triggers suppresses expansion following alphanumeric text and permits expansion after blank space, punctuation marks, braces and other delimiters, etc...
    ```